Back to blog

 • Integrate AI checks into your rejection/approval workflow

-Use Case 4: AI for Smart Factory Automation
+Use Case 4: How Does AI Power Smart Factory Automation?

 Smart factory automation combines AI, robotics and IoT to build highly automated and adaptive production systems.
 This approach reflects the core vision of Industry 4.0.
 In a smart factory, machines and robots equipped with sensors and AI work together.